 Budapest is one of the most amazing capitals of Europe with an incredible historic timeline.
 It’s very touristic friendly with great atmosphere and delicious cuisine.
 Here is my list of the best places to see in Budapest.

 Top things to see in Budapest in 5 days

-First of all you need to get a city map, this is always my first step.
-You can get it from the tourist information or just go to the old town and take one from the people selling Bus Tours.
-The maps are brilliant if you want to do some sightseeing.
-For me it’s easy to skip sightseeing in different places, I prefer watching local people in daily life, know their culture.
-But in Budapest you must do some sightseeing.
-Don’t be surprised with really poor districts and people.
-But the 4 lines underground is great.
+I always recommend to every traveler to get a city map, this is always my first step whenever I go.
+You can get it from the tourist information or just get one from people selling Bus Tours around the Old Town area.
+These maps are brilliant if you want to do some sightseeing around the city, you’ve got all the spots marked on the map to you can draw a tour line.
+For me sightseeing in new places is important but I prefer watching local people, their daily life, culture, habits, etc. But in Budapest there are number of spots you can’t miss and do some sightseeing.
+Don’t be surprised to see number of really poor districts and even poverty.

-Walking toward the Hungarian Parliament you need to see The Shoes on the Danube – this is a memorial to the Budapest Jews who were shot by Arrow Cross militiamen between 1944 and 1945.
+Danumbe River devides city into two parts – Buda (Obuda) and Pest.
+Walking along the river toward the Hungarian Parliament you will see The Shoes on the Danube – the famous memorial to the Budapest Jews who were shot by Arrow Cross militiamen between 1944 and 1945.
 The idea of the monument came from a movie director.

 Szechenyi Chain Bridge and Parliament building - on the list of things to see in Budapest